 Compiled by the Road Trip Alberta team

 The first step to any great trip is finding the inspiration to take it.
-That spark can come from a variety of places: movies, songs, specific food cravings, a blog post (that’s our job!), a single Instagram photo, or for the more literary-minded – a book!
+That spark can come from a variety of places: movies, songs, specific food cravings, a blog post (that’s our job!), a single Instagram photo, or, for the more literary-minded – a book!

-We’re here to help you with that last point, and share with you our top 20 road trip books (plus other forms of travel) to help fuel your wanderlust as you contemplate a trip around Alberta (or the wider world).
+We’re here to help you with that last point and share with you our top 20 road trip books (plus other forms of travel) to help fuel your wanderlust as you contemplate a trip around Alberta (or the wider world).

 This light-hearted, humorous guide to Alberta is a great intro to this fun-filled province.
-It covers the people, environment, foods, cultures and history of the region.
+It covers the people, environment, foods, cultures, and history of the region.
 The book is part of the ‘Great Canadian Roadtrip’ series, so you can find inspiration for other provinces too!

 Follow the 10,000-mile journey of John Steinbeck as he re-discovers America.
 There are many heartfelt and surprising moments that will make you want to go out on an adventure of your own, making this one of the ultimate road trip books.

 Yearn for adventure along with Jack and Neal as they journey across 1950s America.
-This modern classic will have you looking for the road less traveled the next time you go looking for adventure.
+This modern classic will have you looking for the road less travelled the next time you go looking for adventure.

 No adventure is complete without a map to show you where to go.
 This book covers the history of cartography – focusing on some of the peculiar points in its history.
 Gain some fun road-trip trivia to keep you and your car-mates entertained as you drive around Alberta.

 Why travel alone when you could bring the whole family?
-The Fishers took a year off and traveled 50,000 miles around the world with their kids.
+The Fishers took a year off and travelled 50,000 miles around the world with their kids.
 The book covers budgets, planning and the family’s exciting experiences.

 This is THE book for long-term travel newbies.
 Nomadic Matt calls this book a ‘long-term travel and backpacking bible’.
-If you’re looking for a ‘why’ for getting out and traveling, this book is it.
+If you’re looking for a ‘why’ for getting out and travelling, this book is it.